-In the first part of a new series, ‘I am the 97%’, writers share their stories in light of a recent study highlighting that almost all women aged 18 to 24 have endured sexual harassment
+In the first part of a new series, ‘We are the 97%’, writers share their stories in light of a recent study highlighting that almost all women aged 18 to 24 have endured sexual harassment

 Content Warning: Mentions sexual assault and harassment

 I started taekwondo when I was 11 years old, and it took me some time to understand why so many adults – especially women – were particularly pleased with this.
 Nearly nine years later, here I am, black belt in hand and, supposedly, capable of protecting myself.

 Coming back from the gym, I always choose to walk down the middle of my Selly Oak street – never on the pavement, where dark corners lurk.
 In the slightly sinister orange light, I often wonder if I would drop my heavy kit bag to run.
 I don’t really want to, taekwondo combat armour is expensive.
 It is a funny sort of conversation to have with yourself whilst walking home; I don’t imagine my dad has these thoughts when he’s out running in the early hours.

 There’s someone walking behind me – it’s easy to tell because my headphones leave my ears as soon as I turn off Bristol Road.
 Shoulders back, stand tall, walk with purpose; I can’t tell if I appear intimidating or paranoid, but I’m thinking out my options with a chilling calm and practicality.
 Chancing a quick look behind me, there’s that familiar wave of relief when you realise it’s another woman, equally nervous and grateful to be nearly home.